nulogy/nulogy-public-certificates/README.md

 - `CN=connect.nulogy.net,OU=Integrations,O=Nulogy Corporation,L=Toronto,ST=Ontario,C=CA`
 - Expires April 2027

-- This is our V3 5 year AS2 signing/encryption certificate.
+- This is our x.509 V3 5 year AS2 signing/encryption certificate.
-- Only use this if your AS2 messaging does not support longer than 5 years.
 - Let your Integration Consultant know that you are using this certificate.
 - For use with CNEDI and B2Bi Production

-#### 301-connect-na-qa.nulogy.net.crt - AS2 signing/encryption UAT

-- `CN=connect-na-qa.nulogy.net,OU=Integrations,O=Nulogy Corporation,L=Toronto,ST=Ontario,C=CA`
-- Expires April 2027

-- This is our V3 AS2 signing/encryption certificate.
-- Only use this if your AS2 messaging does not support longer than 5 years.
-- Let your Integration Consultant know that you are using this certificate.
-- For use with CNEDI and B2Bi UAT